 - Seed Starting Equipment and Supplies

-- How To Test Viability Of Garden Seeds
+- How To Test The Viability Of Seeds With An Easy Seed Germination Test

-- Seed Starting Peat Pellets -vs- Cells And Trays
+- Seed Starting Peat Pellets Vs. Soil: Which Should You Use And Why?

 - How To Make Your Own DIY Seed Starting Mix (with recipe!)